The Jetset Society performing as a live band at a ball in Vienna

 Relevant live impressions

-For balls and graduation balls, videos with danceable live music, stronger stage impact and horns are especially relevant.
+For balls and graduation balls, the most relevant videos show danceable live music, stronger stage presence and horns.

 Live impressions for balls · 9 musicians with horns · gala/ball lineup